simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 - Deep scan mode to recover lost data from both internal storage and external SD card.
 - User-friendly interface with a simple recovery process.
 - Option to preview recoverable files before performing the recovery.
-- Compatibility with a wide range of Android devices and versions.
+- Compatibility with many Android devices and versions.

 You can find more information about Dr.Fone and download the tool from their [official website](https://drfone.wondershare.com/android-data-recovery.html).